abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/olimex-stm32-e407/index.md

     tools/configure.sh [OPTIONS] olimex-stm32-e407:<subdir>

 Typical options include -l for a Linux host platform or -c for Cygwin host platform.
-See 'tools/configure.sh -h' for other options.
+See \'tools/configure.sh -h\' for other options.
 And
 \<subdir\> is one of the sub-directories listed below.

 ### Compile Firmware

-Once you've set the proper configuration, you just need to execute the next command:
+Once you\'ve set the proper configuration, you just need to execute the next command:

     make